Wednesday, 11 February 2015

 In truth it does not come from expected social roles either, but through faith and it's fruits (cf. v.
 15b).
 Salvation is in and through Christ.
 Godly women trust Him and do not seek to draw undue attention to themselves.
 However, in our culture the "undue attention" occurs when women are limited.
 As lost people would have been turned off by overative Christian women in the first century, today's lost people are turned off by a seeming Christian sexism and legalism...

-In volume 8 of the same commentary, on the subject of Ephesians 5:23, we read:
+Also from the previous edition, on the subject of Ephesians 5:23, we read:

 Christ is depicted as the husband and the church as the bride (cf. Rev. 19:7, 21:2,9).
 Husbands need to act in their God-given leadership position just as Christ did.
 He gave Himself for the church.
 It is not a control issue, but a giving of self issue.